-It is proposed that the Water Resources Research Institute of The University of North Carolina (WRRI) support the work of the Sedimentation Control Commission and the Division of Land Resources - Land Quality Section Staff within the Department of Environment and Natural Resources (DENR) by providing assistance in the continuation of an annual workshop for local programs, including an awards breakfast.
-The workshop will cover a 1.5-2 day period, with an awards breakfast banquet on the second morning of the workshop.
+It is proposed that the Water Resources Research Institute of The University of North Carolina (WRRI) support the work of the Sedimentation Control Commission and the Division of Land Resources - Land Quality Section Staff within the Department of Environment and Natural Resources (DENR) by providing assistance in the continuation of an annual workshop for local programs, including an awards banquet.
+The workshop will cover a 1.5-2 day period.
 This workshop will consist of: